AmeenUrRehman/OpenCV-AI-Kit-Algorithms-Applications/README.md

 <h1> OpenCV <h1>
-<p> - This repositery contains the Mutliple OpenCV algorithms and Applications </p>
+<h4> - This repositery contains the Mutliple OpenCV algorithms and Applications </h4>